semirare/MenuMagic/README.md

 - **Meal Planning**: Generate randomized meal plans based on your saved recipes.
 This feature helps you break the monotony and adds excitement to your daily meals.

-- **User Authentication**: Secure user accounts with authentication to ensure that each user has a personalized experience with their own set of recipes and meal plans.

 - **User-Friendly Interface**: An intuitive and user-friendly interface makes it easy for users to navigate, add recipes, and generate meal plans.

 ## Installation